marcosdly/capsoff.nvim/README.md

 ## Usage

-After installation, you can turn off Caps Lock when leaving insert mode or by calling
+When leaving insert mode, it will turn off caps lock automatically or by calling
 ```bash
 :CapsLockOff
 ```